How to avoid tall poppy syndrome.

 Everyone loses in a situation like this.
 Susan and John lower their chances of individual success.
 What's more, the organization loses because it never gets the great things that could have been achieved if both had been able to do their best.

-John Eldred – a professor at the Wharton School, University of Pennsylvania – developed a model to explain what happens in these situations.
+John Eldred – a professor at the Graduate School of Arts and Sciences, University of Pennsylvania – developed a model to explain what happens in these situations.
 By being alert to these situations, you can navigate through them and reach your goals with integrity and honesty.

 Eldred's model suggests four different sets of strategies that you can use to manage these situations.